Krasnodar Krasnodar Krai, Russia Travel Guide

 Hostels or budget-friendly guesthouses.
 Affordable public transport (trams, trolleybuses, buses).
 Eat at stolovaya (canteens) for cheap meals.
 Street food and groceries from markets.

 Mid-range hotels or comfortable apartment rentals.
 Mix of public transit and occasional ride-sharing taxis.
 Dine in area cafes and mid-range restaurants.
-Business lunch deals.
+Business special offers for lunch.

 4-5 star hotels with luxury amenities.
 Private transfers, frequent taxis, or rented car with a driver.
 Fine dining establishments with high-end cuisine.

-Travel during the shoulder or low season for better prices on flights and accommodation.
+Travel during the less busy season for better prices on flights and accommodation.
 Prioritize free attractions.
 Take advantage of "business lunch" deals for affordable high-quality meals.

 Hostels or mid-range hotels.